Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Dint give up after the first failure

 This is a common mistake made by beginners.
 They read about a strategy, then think: Oh crap, this might work.
-They go to the exchange, place a bet and boom, it fails.
+They go to betting exchanges, place a bet and boom, it fails.

 They conclude that it doesn’t work, and that’s it.
 That’s why we set our budget and maximum stakes.